allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 In editor or in flight, through the part menu or engines' *Profiles* (discussed later) you may set any engine to work in one of the following modes:

-* **Main Engine** (_default_): when balancing, TCA tries to maximize the thrust of these engines.
-In a perfectly balanced ship all Main Engines should have 100% thrust in the absence of control input. *These engines are used to control vertical speed AND attitude.*
+* **Thrust & Maneuver** (_default_): when balancing, TCA tries to maximize the thrust of these engines.
+In a perfectly balanced ship all such engines should have 100% thrust in the absence of control input. *These engines are used to control vertical speed AND attitude.*
-* **Balanced Thrust**: a group of engines in this mode is always balanced so that it does not generate any torque.
+* **Thrust**: a group of engines in this mode is always balanced so that it does not generate any torque.
 It is mostly useful for jets-based VTOLs. *These engines are used to control vertical speed.*
-* **Maneuver Engine**: when balancing, TCA tries to minimize the thrust of these engines.
-In a perfectly balanced ship these engines produce thrust only in response to control input. *These engines are used to control attitude and for translation.*
+* **Maneuver**: when balancing, TCA tries to minimize the thrust of these engines.
+In a perfectly balanced ship these engines produce thrust only in response to control input. *These engines are used to control attitude, and for translation.*
-* **Manual Control**: balancing does not change the thrust of these engines, but includes them in calculations.
-HSC, however, may use them to change horizontal speed of the vessel.
+* **UnBalanced Thrust**: this mod is primarily intended for a single-engine configuration like rocket lander or a VTOL-capable plane with a single lifting engine.
+TCA never tries to balance engines in this mode, but still *uses them to control altitude and vertical speed.*
+* **Manual Control**: these engines are never balanced or used to control altitude or vertical velocity.
+Instead, their thrust may be directly controlled with a slider under "Manual Engines" pane which is toggled with "Show/Hide Manual Engines" button; or from a corresponding engines profile. *HSC, however, uses them for horizontal thrust when needed.*

 Each engine has also a *group ID*.
 By default it is set to zero, meaning the engine is not included into any group.
-But *all the engines sharing the same non-zero group ID will also share the mode and*, if they are Manual engines, *the value of thrust limiters*
+But *all the engines sharing the same non-zero group ID will also share the mode and*, if they are Manual engines, *the value of thrust limiters*.
-.
 This is a mere convenience to setup engines quicker during construction and to have shorter Profiles.

+**Note** on changing properties of a single engine in a *group* from the part menu.
+A group acts as a whole, so when you change some property of a grouped engine these changes are propagated to other engines in that group.
+This includes enabling/disabling engines: *shutting down one engine will shut down the whole group*.

 ##Engines Profiles